-My typical day on the Camino de Santiago started about 6am.
-I was a mature student before hiking the on the Camino de Santiago for the first time; at that time I would have been doing well if I was awake before 9am, (I had got into student life and loved it).
+My typical day on the Camino de Santiago started at about 6 am.
+I was a mature student before hiking on the Camino de Santiago for the first time; at that time I would have been doing well if I was awake before 9 am, (I had got into student life and loved it).
 So six in the morning was initially shocking, however, I easily got used to the early morning.

 Sometimes some pilgrims need help, help fixing blisters, advice on how to care for very hot feet, (a basin of very cold water for 20min, great).

-Then about seven in the evening I would eat a pilgrims menu in the local village bar or cafe; the pilgrim menu is sufficient and I never went hungry, however it is not exciting food, (and I lost a lot of weight without trying).
-Some albergues cook an evening meal or have a kitchen where you can cook, if there is a communal meal I suggest participating as they are a great way to meet more people and the food is usual very good.
+Then about seven in the evening, I would eat a pilgrims menu in the local village bar or cafe; the pilgrim menu is sufficient and I never went hungry, however, it is not exciting food, (and I lost a lot of weight without trying).
+Some albergues cook an evening meal or have a kitchen where you can cook if there is a communal meal I suggest participating as they are a great way to meet more people and the food is usually very good.

-I would be in bed and fast asleep by 10 or 10.30pm, I would wear little to bed – usually my shorts that I was planning to walk in the next day.
-After a few days getting used to sleeping in rooms with other people I slept great almost every night.
+I would be in bed and fast asleep by 10 or 10.30 pm, I would wear little to bed – usually my shorts that I was planning to walk in the next day.
+After a few days of getting used to sleeping in rooms with other people, I slept great almost every night.

 Then get up and do it all again.
 I could do with a few of these typical days, especially after the last year.
 Buen Camino.

 I love hiking.
 From the Camino de Santiago to the West Highland Way in Scotland or simply a great day hike on the weekend.
 Hiking refreshes me, my mind, and keeps my body reasonably fit.
 So far I have walked three Camino routes and many other long distance hikes in the UK, Canada, and around the rest of Europe.
 One of the best was my hike up Ben Nevis.